Minnesota Top Class in Bass

 "We have huge smallies swimming in some of the most scenic settings imaginable," says author and fishing guide Tim Holschlag.
 Many of Holschlag's repeat clients travel from other states to spend a day or two casting flies to smallmouth bass on a wild Minnesota river or the wilderness lakes of the Boundary Waters Canoe Area.
 "So many big fish in such uncrowded, beautiful settings," says Holschlag, "does it get any better?"

 Going bass fishing in Minnesota isn't hard.
 Any resort can put you in touch with an experienced fishing guide.
 If you'd prefer to go out on your own, you won't have trouble, either.
 Minnesota has pursued an aggressive program to provide public access to state lakes and streams, so nearly all good fishing water is easy to reach.
 Many lakes have fishing docks for shore-bound anglers.
 Many of Minnesota's state parks provide good bass fishing close to campgrounds and activity areas such as hiking and biking trails, so nonanglers can have fun too.
-(For details, check the Department of Natural Resources website.)

 Best time of year?
 Fishing is often hot when the season opens in May through early June.
 (Season dates vary across the state, so check regulations on DNR website.)
 Good fishing usually lasts well into fall.